antistereotip/ghost/ZERO-SQUAD/README.md

 - By combining nibbles and hexadecimal notation with logical gates we get multidimensionality.
 - This is necessary when transferring data through interlayers.
+- Additional protection is provided by interference, which is caused by voltage variations.
 - https://github.com/antistereotip/ghost/tree/main/GATES

 ## Funny Bit, Nibble and Byte